Search Here:

 For the self-occupied house, GAV is zero.

-• Reduce Eligible deductions (Section 24 ) : A standard deduction of 30% of NAV ( Section 24(a) ) can be claimed in addition to deduction for interest paid on home loan (Section 24(b)) taken for acquiring such property /for construction/ for repair/ for renewals or for related purposes.
+- Reduce Eligible deductions (Section 24 ): A standard deduction of 30% of NAV ( Section 24(a) ) can be claimed in addition to the deduction for interest paid on home loan (Section 24(b)) taken for acquiring such property /for construction/ for repair/ for renewals or for related purposes.

 The left out amount is taxable under Income from house property.
-While if it brings out a loss, it can be adjusted against income from other heads or as the case may be.
+If it brings out a loss, it can be adjusted against income from other heads or as the case may be.

 Deductions on Income from House Property

-• Deduction of up to Rs 2 lakh on interest on the loan paid for such house property can be claimed if the property is self accommodated by the taxpayer, while full interest amount is exempted if the property is rented out.
+- Deduction of up to Rs 2 lakh on interest on the loan paid for such house property can be claimed if the property is self-accommodated by the taxpayer, while the full interest amount is exempted if the property is rented out.

-• Deduction on interest on the loan is taken for pre-construction period can also be availed but only after completion of construction and too in 5 equal installments for next 5 Financial years.
+- Deduction on interest on the loan is taken for a pre-construction period and can also be availed but only after completion of construction and in 5 equal instalments for the next 5 Financial years.

-Know more about deductions available on house loan here
+Know more about deductions available on house loans here

 Set-offs and Carry forward of losses from Income from House Property

-• The losses on account of Income from house property can be adjusted/carry forward for the next 8 years.
+- The losses on account of Income from house property can be adjusted/carried forward for the next 8 years.

 Need support on payroll management?

-TaxGoal.in a reputed ITR service provider in Delhi , which serves you with the most hassle-free ITR filling solutions and payroll services to all major parts of India.
-We guide our prospects on all payroll services in Delhi and always work on front roads to solve your financial worries.
+TaxGoal.in a reputed ITR service provider in Delhi, which serves you with the most hassle-free ITR filling solutions and payroll services to all major parts of India.
+We guide our prospects on all payroll services in Delhi and always work on the front roads to solve your financial worries.

 Email us at support@Taxgoal.in